AristonTheAnalyst/Eterna-DataViz/README.md

-Eterna Human Resources Dashboard
+# Eterna Human Resources Dashboard

+## Project Overview

+This is the first project in my 2025 professional portfolio

+The aim of this project was to build a fleshed out Tableau dashboard rich with features, but still realistically practical for real-world use.

+This project utilizes python for data generation, data analysis, cleaning and transformation, Tableau for visuals.

+## Notes
-In this project I build a Tableau dashboard for Human Resources There is no commit history as during the course of this project in particular, I still hadn't learned about version control and documentation.
+There is no commit history as I didn't yet know how to practice version control and documentation with Git, since this project, I have always been using Git for documentation/version control.